TGab99/Moclab/wp-content/plugins/gtranslate/readme.txt

 With our paid versions you will have more control on the content which you do not want to translate.
 We have Skip Phrases, Skip Translations by CSS selectors and also Skip Pages features available.
 You can read more about skipping translations on [How to skip translations?](https://docs.gtranslate.io/en/articles/1349930-how-to-skip-translations)

-= Which plugins are supported? =
+= Which plugins can it translate? =
-All plugins are supported.
+All plugins are supported including popular plugins like WooCommerce, Yoast SEO.

 Our technology allows us to translate what is visible on the page, since we are parsing the end result when your website is already generated and it doesn't matter how the content is generated and by which plugin.
 We can translate all HTML websites.
 If you notice that something is not translated, please contact our live chat and we will be happy to solve any issues.
 Usually the not translated content is being loaded on your website from 3rd party sources.